22 farmers arrested in India for causing air pollution

 The air quality index in New Delhi exceeded 500, about 10 times the recommended maximum, early this month, but strong winds bought the level down to 250 this week.

-On Tuesday, several opposition lawmakers in India’s Parliament demanded that that the government give incentives to farmers and provide machines to remove farm stubble to stop the practice of burning fields before planting new crops.
+On Tuesday, several opposition lawmakers in India’s Parliament demanded that that the government give incentives to farmers and provide machines to remove crop waste to stop the practice of burning fields before planting new crops.

 Opposition lawmakers also demanded that coal-based power plants switch over to less polluting natural gas.

 Pollution controls have been imposed in the Indian capital region, home to 48 million people, such as banning some construction to avoid dust, reducing traffic and prohibiting the use of diesel generators.
-But the steps have had little effect because state governments have failed to cooperate in tackling pollution.
+But experts say the steps have had little effect because state governments have failed to cooperate in tackling pollution.

 Data released last year by the World Health Organization showed India had 10 of the world’s 20 most polluted cities.